matrix-construct/construct/librb/README.md

-This is libircd from ircd-ratbox.
-A few notes about this library:
+# librb

+This is based on libratbox, the common runtime support code in ircd-ratbox.
+It has significant modifications and is no longer compatible with libratbox itself (nor can be used as a dropin replacement), so we renamed it.

+# original libratbox notes

 1. Most of this code isn't anywhere near threadsafe at this point.
 Don't hold your breath on this either.